-Browse through David Cass's recent works - under the Paintings tab.
+Browse through David Cass' recent works - under the Paintings tab.
 The artist is happy to answer questions about any of these artworks, about pricing, delivery, framing and hanging too.
 More are available that are not listed on this website.
-Some works do not photograph well and thus are not online.

 Newport-on-Tay / Dundee

-See David Cass's page on Tatha Gallery's website: here.
+See David Cass' page on Tatha Gallery's website: here.
 Tatha is a beautiful space in Newport on Tay, Fife.
-If you'd like to see what they have in stock, contact Helen Glassford: firstname.lastname@example.org.
+If you'd like to see what they have in stock, contact Helen Glassford: email@example.com.

 This National Trust property no longer keeps Cass' works in stock, but if you are nearby, please do get in touch with Sonya Rothwell, who can advise: firstname.lastname@example.org (07510874261).

-If in or around Oxfordshire, please get in touch with arts agent Alex Hammersley: email@example.com / 07717774294.
-Alex keeps a small stock of David's work.
+If in or around Oxfordshire, please get in touch with Alex Hammersley: firstname.lastname@example.org (07717774294).
+Alex keeps a small stock of David's work in her home.

 Pay only for David's time